 Apple Pie Filling

 • Peel and slice the apples.
 In a medium saucepan over medium heat, melt the butter.
 Add the apple slices, brown sugar, cornstarch, and cinnamon.
 Heat until it starts to bubble.
-Then, cook and stir for about 5 minutes.
+Then, cook and stir for about 5-10 minutes.
 The mixture will thicken and the apples will be soft.
+Make sure to taste the apple to make sure they are soft enough.

-3 Apple, 2 TBSP Unsalted butter, 1 TBSP Cornstarch, 1/2 tsp Ground cinnamon, 1/4 cup Brown sugar
+4 Apple, 1/2 cup Brown sugar, 2 TBSP Unsalted butter, 1 TBSP Cornstarch, 1/2 tsp Ground cinnamon, 1 TBSP Water

 Salted Caramel